Putin illegally annexes Ukraine land; Kyiv seeks NATO entry

 The strike left deep craters and sent shrapnel tearing through the humanitarian convoy, killing their passengers.
 Nearby buildings were demolished.
 Trash bags, blankets and, for one victim, a blood-soaked towel, covered the bodies.

-Analysts have warned that Putin was likely to dip more heavily into his dwindling stocks of precision weapons and step up attacks as part of a strategy to escalate the war and shatter Western support.
+Analysts say Putin was likely to dip more heavily into his dwindling stocks of precision weapons and step up attacks as part of a strategy to escalate the war and shatter Western support.

 A Ukrainian counteroffensive has deprived Moscow of mastery on the battlefield.
 Its hold of the Luhansk region appears increasingly shaky, as Ukrainian forces make inroads there, with the pincer assault on Lyman.
 Ukraine also still has a large foothold in the neighboring Donetsk region.